This article explains what is headphone tuning, how headphones are tuned, and what impacts the sound quality of headphones.

 When it comes down to the cost, a headset will be the budget option.
 Looking around, whether, on Amazon, Walmart or other electronic sellers, I found gaming headsets to be much cheaper than when buying a headphone and a mic.

-From experience, mics in gaming headphones sound awful.
+From experience, mics in gaming headphones sound awful (unless you go for a premium, option like the HyperX Cloud II).
 A gaming headset mic is more likely to sound distorted and comes off as a nuisance to even other gamers.
 On the other hand, a separate attachable mic is a better option.